laudenberg/twitter-com-extensions/README.md

 - `new-tweets-click.js`
   - When clicking on "23 new tweets" the window will scroll to the first new tweet.
 - `display-ragefaces-inline.js`
   - Looks for ragefac.es-links in displayed tweets every 2 seconds and adds their thumb inline.
+  - Also unshortens any shortener-URLs (will be refactored).

 ### Installation